Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Panoptic Segmentation

 \section{Panoptic Segmentation}

 We present additional experiments and results from the semantic \emph{stuff} \vs~\emph{things} analysis obtained through panoptic segmentation.

-\paragraph{Inclusion of all labels.} In \cref{fig:supp_panoptic_dist}, we show the distributions for all stuff and things labels.
+\paragraph{Pixel count, human gaze, and model attention across all labels.} In \cref{fig:supp_panoptic_dist}, we show the distributions for all stuff and things labels.
 Row 1 is the probability distribution of pixel counts and gaze/attention weighted counts for stuff labels (plotted in semilog scale).
-In row 2, we normalize these counts by the pixel count (blue), highlighting dynamic stuff labels such as \emph{water, sea, platform} receiving higher attention weighted scores, while other mundane labels such as \emph{wall, sky, road} receiving lower scores.
+In row 2, we normalize these counts by the pixel count (blue), highlighting dynamic stuff labels such as \emph{light, food, platform} receiving higher attention weighted scores, while other mundane labels such as \emph{wall, sky, road} receiving lower scores.

 A similar analysis is shown for \emph{things} in rows 3 and 4.
 Here too, we observe that daily objects such as \emph{bed, car, toilet} receive less human and model attention to account for memorability, while dynamic or interesting objects such as \emph{person, dog, bird, wine glass, banana} (among others) receive higher attention.
 This confirms that not all objects are interesting.

-Note, this analysis is also subject to accuracy of Maskformer~\cite{maskformer} (the panoptic segmentation approach), which is however found to be quite reliable qualitatively.
+Note, while this analysis is also subject to accuracy of Maskformer~\cite{maskformer} (the panoptic segmentation approach), qualitatively, we find this to be quite reliable as seen in \cref{fig:panoptic_all}.

-The later labels exhibit large deviations in attention.
-Specifically, none of the leading 40 \emph{stuff} labels show an attention increase exceeding 1.5 times (Group 1).
-To capture a broader spectrum of attentional variations, we expanded our analysis to encompass all labels.

-\paragraph{Memorability \vs~Attention density.} Recall, we test whether specific labels are related to memorability, by splitting all labels into three attention pattern groups: \textbf{G1}: attention/gaze increased by over 1.5$\times$ compared to the pixel counts; \textbf{G2}: attention/gaze did not change appreciably (between 0.8$\times$ and 1.2$\times$ the pixel counts); and \textbf{G3}: attention/gaze decreased significantly (falling below 0.5$\times$ the pixel counts).
-While \cref{fig:stuff_density} of the main paper and related discussion shows significant relationship between some stuff labels and memorability, we do not see such behavior between G1 and G2 labels for \emph{things}.
-However, G2 and G3 do indicate a significant difference, both for model attention scores ($p < 0.05$) and human gaze ($p \leq 0.001$).
-Interestingly, the lack of attention to some labels also indicates a higher memorability, as seen in \cref{fig:things_density}.